kojinobumoto/sLinkValidator/README.txt

 o All available options

- -a,--all                      Also check "li" tag.
+ -a,--all                      Also check "link" tag.
  -f,--url-list <FILE>          Specify a text file containing urls to be
                                checked.
  -h,--help                     print this help.